OpenBagTwo/LighterEnd/README.md

 On the flip side, I do plan on implementing **new** features that were not present in the original
 BetterEnd:

+- The option for gravity in The End to be 1/3 of normal
 - Breeding villagers in The End will produce End Villagers, who will have exclusive professions, job sites and trades
 - New trim materials (and possibly trim patterns)